greenpeace/ecr_logbook/README.md

 <br/><br/>

 - **Edit previous records:**
 Older data can be restored to the application using the date picker.
+Once the date is set, radio buttons will appear indicating the times on that day when the measurements were sent to the server.
+Just select the desired one and click the edit button (pen icon).
 The form can be cleared by clicking the "Clear current form" link, be warned though that all the information will be lost unless it was submitted to the server before.
 <br/><br/>

 - **Layout:**